danmaclean/finding-causative-mutations/02-preprocessing.md

 > 1. VirtualBox software for your machine
 > 2. The lesson Specific VM.
 >
-> Without these you are going to be in trouble, please make sure you downloaded them before the lesson.
+> Without these you are going to be in trouble, please make sure you downloaded them before the lesson, details are at [index.html](index.html).
 >